-5 takeaways on the sprawling, scathing Santos Ethics report
+5 takeaways on the sprawling, scathing Santos ethics report

 The panel stopped short of recommending formal punishment for Santos, instead opting to refer its “substantial evidence of potential violations of federal criminal law” to the Justice Department.
 Santos is already facing 23 federal criminal counts and is staring down a September 2024 trial start date.

-Here are five takeaways from the sprawling — and scathing — Ethics report on Santos.
+Here are five takeaways from the sprawling — and scathing — Ethics Committee report on Santos.

 Improper use of funds on luxury goods, Botox, Only Fans